robert-westenberger/knowledgebase/programming-puzzles.md

 Then, we instantiate the timeout function and immediately invoke it.

 The timeout function uses `setTimeout()` to delay execution after the specified `delay`.
 The body of the timeout function disables the throttle mode.

+If captured args exist, call the passed function with lastArgs.
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {